Surajv311/LearningMicroservices/README.md

 To run the container in some other port parallely using same image, simply: `podman run -p 4600:8900 --name bmservicecontainer bmserviceimage`

 **Task7**: Since businessMicroservice is dockerized try connecting to the other Redis/Postgres containers - for now we can say it is loosely coupled?
+The only thing changed is the host machine in the redis/postgres configs.
+Now what changed?:
+When I did not dockerize my fastapi app and ran it on localhost (means it basically ran on my macbook/host machine) and hit postgres or redis container for health check - I got a response.
+Understand that postgres and redis containers were also running on host machine only.
+Hence all shared the same network namespace.
+This means that localhost referred to the same machine for both the FastAPI application and PostgreSQL/Redis.
+So credentials like: POSTGRES_HOST/REDIS_HOST = "localhost".
+When I dockerized my fastapi app and ran it in a docker container the networking context changed.
+Key points:
+Isolation: Each Docker container has its own network stack. localhost within a Docker container refers to the container itself, not the host machine.
+Networking: By default, Docker containers are attached to a default network (bridge network) which isolates them from the host network and from each other unless configured otherwise.
+By default, Docker containers are connected to a bridge network.
+To allow your FastAPI container to communicate with PostgreSQL/Redis running on the host machine, you should use the host machine's IP address.
+You can find host machine (in my case macbook) ip using `ping -c 1 $(hostname)` or `ifconfig` command; Then update your FastAPI configuration to use this IP address (host machine) instead of localhost i.e update POSTGRES_HOST url, which I did in code in postgresDbConfig.py.
+We can ask how is docker able to route the connection from container to host machine via bridge network concept?:
+Bridge Network Creation: By default, Docker containers are connected to a bridge network.
+This is an internal virtual network that allows containers to communicate with each other and the host machine.
+Container-to-Host Communication: When you specify the host machine's IP address in the container, the container's networking stack knows to route the traffic out of the container to the host machine's network interface.
+Network Address Translation (NAT): Docker uses Network Address Translation to map container ports to host ports.
+When a container tries to access an IP address and port, Docker's networking translates these into appropriate network requests.
+To access a service running on the host machine from a Docker container, you specify the host machine's IP address.
+For example, if your host machine's IP address is 192.168.1.100, you can configure your application to connect to this IP.

 **Task8**: Use docker compose and integrate all 3 services (fastapi app, postgres, redis) and tighten up the coupling?